BabayevAsad/job-application-system/README.md

 ## 💼 Job Application System Project 🌐📄🏢🧑‍💼👩‍💻

 📝 About Project The Job Application System is a RESTful API built with Spring Boot to efficiently manage Jobs, Job Seekers, Companies, and Job Applications.
 It provides full CRUD operations for all entities and follows the Model-View-Controller (MVC) architectural pattern.
 The system is designed to simplify the process of job postings and applications.
 Companies can publish jobs, and job seekers can apply to them.
 It uses robust entity relationships and is structured to be clean, modular, and scalable.
+Security is integrated using **Spring Security with JWT Authentication**, enabling secure login and role-based access control (RBAC).

 ## 🚀 Features